 There are several features of the Permian extinction event which must be addressed by any hypothesis which hopes to solve the mystery of the great dying.
 The eruption of the Siberian traps is the feature most associated with the Permian/Triassic boundary.
 Though it is accepted that the tremendous outpouring of volcanic material which formed the Siberian traps must have played a significant role in the extinction, it is generally believed that their must be more to the story.

 A unique feature of the Permian extinction is the devastation which occurred to the shallow water marine species.
 These surf zone creatures were particularly hard hit by the extinction event.
 Interestingly, however, fresh water species seem to have been little effected.
 One explanation for this anomaly is that the deep waters of the oceans during the Permian period lacked oxygen and that something caused the deep ocean waters to mix with the well oxygenated surface waters, essentially suffocating the surf zone creatures.

-Another explanation is that one feature of a single continent like Pangea is that there would simply be less coastline thus less territory for surf zone species.
+Another explanation of why creatures living in the shallows were hit so hard is that a single continent like Pangea would have had less coastline, thus less territory for surf zone species.
 The Permian boundary is also a time of high erosion both from the land and in the surf zone.
 This too is a partial explanation, but are these enough to explain the level of extinction experienced at the P/T boundary?